TheData-Guy/Apache_Hive/README.md

 - Hive server1, which is also known as a Thrift server, is used to communicate with Hive across platforms.
 Different client applications can submit requests to Hive and receive the results using this server.
 - HiveServer2 handled concurrent requests from more than one client, so it was replaced by HiveServer1.

+### Hive Driver

+The Hive driver receives the HiveQL statements submitted by the user through the command shell and creates session handles for the query.

+- It Acts Like a Controller For HQL Statements.
+- It Create a Session for Query.
+- It Maintain a Life Cycle of HQL
+- It Maintain MetaData For Execution.
+- It Collects Output and Display.